Annabennaim/VBA-SQL/README.md

 # Pricing on monetary notes using VBA and SQL

-This project was decomposed in three main parts:
+This project was divided into three main parts:

-1) First, we had to retrieve data from the interface Bloomberg.
-We created an excel file named "MONETARY_INDEX_DATA" with the values of multiple monetay index such as EONIA or ESTER, from 01/01/2016 to 12/31/2023.
-We used the data from Bloomberg.
-We then created an other file called "NOTES_DATA", which contains the principal caracteristics of the notes given.
-Finally, we created a final file named " NOTE_RATE_DATA".
+1) Data Retrieval: First, we retrieved data from the Bloomberg interface.
+We created an Excel file named "MONETARY_INDEX_DATA", containing the values of multiple monetary indices such as EONIA and ESTER from 01/01/2016 to 12/31/2023.
+We then compiled another file, "NOTES_DATA", which includes the key characteristics of the issued notes.
+Finally, we generated a third file, "NOTE_RATE_DATA", consolidating all relevant rate information.

-2) Secondly, with alle the date we retrieve, we had to construct a database on SQL with 4 different tables: "MONETARY_INDEX", "ISSUANCE_STATIC_DATA", "ISSUANCE_RATE_DATA" AND "ISSUANCE_DYNAMIC_DATA".
-This last table was fill with the data of the other tables.
+2) Database construction: Using the collected data, we built a database in SQL with four distinct tables:

+- "MONETARY_INDEX"
+- "ISSUANCE_STATIC_DATA"
+- "ISSUANCE_RATE_DATA"
+- "ISSUANCE_DYNAMIC_DATA"

+The "ISSUANCE_DYNAMIC_DATA" table was populated using data from the other three tables.
-To construct these tables, we used VBA and here is the code (this is for the first table but we used the same "main" code for the others):
+To construct these tables efficiently, we leveraged VBA.
+Below is the VBA code used to create the first table, which served as a template for the others:

     Public Sub CreerTable MONETARY_INDEX_DATA()

     'Here are the variables
     Dim pathdonnees As String, pathaccess As String Dim wbdata As Workbook
     Dim Monetary_Index As Worksheet